alan-sam/CS-4389-Secure-Bank-App/README.md

 4. npm start

-5. afterrunning use username = 'alan@gmail.com', password = '112'.
+5. afterrunning use username = 'alan@gmail.com', password = 'password'.

 That would start your application and work.